 For individuals who have suspected AD who receive FDG-PET to diagnose AD, the evidence includes systematic reviews of nonrandomized studies.
 Relevant outcomes are test validity, symptoms (cognitive and/or behavioral), change in disease status, functional outcomes, health status measures, and quality of life.
 The studies included in the reviews were generally of poor quality.
 There is no standard cutoff for FDG-PET positivity for diagnosing AD, and many studies have not included postmortem confirmation of AD as the reference standard, leading to uncertainty about estimates of performance characteristics.
-FDG-PET may have high sensitivity and specificity for diagnosing AD, but there is little evidence comparing the performance characteristics of clinical diagnosis using FDG-PET to the standard clinical diagnosis is unclear.
+FDG-PET may have high sensitivity and specificity for diagnosing AD, but there is little evidence comparing the performance characteristics of clinical diagnosis using FDG-PET with the clinical diagnosis not using FDG-PET.
+Therefore, the incremental value of adding FDG-PET to the standard clinical diagnosis is unclear.
 No studies have reported on clinical outcomes of patients diagnosed with and without FDG-PET.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.